aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/3-service-connect-from-cluster2-to-cluster1/index.en.md

 In this section, we will test service connectivity from `app5` in second EKS Cluster to `app1` in the first EKS Cluster.

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase6.png)
-- We redeploy app1 with Authentication and custom domain name on HTTPS
+- We redeploy app1 with Authentication and a custom domain name over HTTPS.
-- Gateway api controller will create a `DNSEndpoint` object based on the wanted domain name
+- The Gateway API Controller will create a DNSEndpoint object based on the desired domain name.
-- We add External-DNS to create DNS records from the HTTPRoute object
+- We integrate External-DNS to create DNS records from the HTTPRoute object.
-- VPC Lattice will deal with TLS termination of our custom domain name, thanks to the Certificat we attached to the `app-service-gw`Gateway.
+- AWS Cloud Map handles TLS termination for our custom domain name, leveraging the Certificate attached to the app-service-gw Gateway.
-- We configure app5 with PodIdentity so it has appropriate IAM role to sign request using sigv4
+- We configure app5 with Pod Identity, granting it an appropriate IAM role for signing requests using SigV4.
-- We also need to associate our Route53 private domain name with VPC of cluster2 so that it can resolve names from it
+- We associate our Route53 private domain name with the VPC of cluster2, enabling name resolution.
-- We create a kyverno clusterpolicy so that app5 will have the envoy proxy for sigv4 signing.
+- We create a Kyverno ClusterPolicy to inject the Envoy Proxy sidecar into app5 for SigV4 signing.

 ## Test Service Connectivity from `app5` to `app1` with HTTPS and custom Lattice Domain, and IAM Auth policy enabled